 In the Ivory Coast, international banking organisations have come together to study ways of financing housing schemes for the African Continent.

-In the Ivory Coast, international banking organisations have come together to study ways of financing housing schemes for the African Continent.
+Background: In the Ivory Coast, international banking organisations have come together to study ways of financing housing schemes for the African Continent.
 The problem of providing adequate shelter is growing as rapidly as the rural and urban populations, and the African Development Bank Group has set up a working party to study building investment.

 SYNOPSIS: The Ivory Coast capital, Abidjan, is the "economic miracle" city chosen by the African Development Bank as the venue for its working party conference.